jacopofar/geoshiny/README.md

         figsize=3000,
     )
 img2.savefig("image2.png")
+img2.savefig("image2.svg")

 ```

 ## Testing

+NOTE: this will also probably change, I'm looking at ways to run the tests without git-lfs

 To run the test you need git-lfs and docker installed.
 If you didn't have git-lfs enabled before cloning the repo, you have to do `git lfs pull` to download the SQL dump file first.
 Use `make test-from-zero` to perform a complete integration test, it will use a dump of a small postgis DB of around 200 MB to create a dockerized postgis instance and run scripts against that.
 The instance id deleted after the test or in case of errors.